yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + _BucketContent_ - A cluster-scoped custom resource bound to a `Bucket` and containing relevant metadata.
 + _Container Object Storage Interface (COSI)_ -  A specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
 + _COSI Controller_ - A central controller responsible for managing `Buckets`, `BucketContents`, and Secrets.
-+ _COSIRegistration - A cluster-scoped custom resource which serves the purpose of registering a driver.
++ _COSIRegistration_ - A cluster-scoped custom resource which serves the purpose of registering a driver.
 + _Driver_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
 It can be written in any language supported by gRPC and is independent of Kubernetes.
 + _Greenfield Bucket_ - a new bucket created and managed by the COSI system.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
 + _Sidecar_ - A `BucketContent` controller that communicates to the driver via a gRPC client.
-+ _Static Bucket_ - externally created and manually integrated but **lacking** a provisioner
++ _Static Bucket_ - externally created and manually integrated but _lacking_ a provisioner.

 # Proposal